thecoshman/pir-8/ISA.md

 ### Byte Immediate

-When performing a byte immediate load, the next byte (after this instruction) is read from memory into a register, as indicated by the bits `AAA`.
+When performing a byte immediate load, the next byte (after this instruction) is read from memory into a register, as indicated by the bits `RRR`.
-The register line up with the previously defined table for one of FSXYABCD.

 The PC is incremented once more.